-The final building task was finished in 1903, which accounts for the present look of this church.
-This church has undergone lots of reconstruction stages during its’ history of nine hundred years: From the initial Roman basilica of the eleventh century, Grand Gothic designs throughout the rule of Charles the fourth and Baroque renovations in the 1720’s (modelled on the ideas of Giovanni Santini), to the Neo-Gothical rebuilding task begun in 1885 by the building designer Josef Mocker.
+The final construction task was finished in 1903, which accounts for the present look of this church.
+This church has undergone lots of reconstruction stages during its’ history of nine hundred years: From the initial Roman basilica of the eleventh century, Grand Gothic designs throughout the rule of Charles the fourth and Baroque renovations in the 1720s (modelled on the ideas of Giovanni Santini), to the Neo-Gothic rebuilding task begun in 1885 by the building designer Josef Mocker.
 High Gothic style Revival structures were put on the façade from 1902 to 1903.

 The church’s inside is lavishly adorned with decorative and metaphorical murals in the Art Nouveau style.
-On the right hand side of the 3rd Chapel’s altar, is a rarely seen panel displaying Our Lady of the Rain, a great picture of the Gothic Bohemian painting from the mid-fourteenth century from Charles the fourth and Rudolph the second’s collections.
-Given to the clergy in 1606 by Ondřej Hennevald, the legend is that this picture was painted by Saint Luke himself.
+On the right-hand side of the 3rd Chapel’s altar is a rarely seen panel displaying Our Lady of the Rain, a great picture of the Gothic Bohemian painting from the mid-fourteenth century from Charles the fourth and Rudolph the second’s collections.
+Given to the clergy in 1606 by Ondřej Hennevald, the legend is that Saint Luke himself painted this picture.

 During times of water shortages, people would come to this painting praying for some rain.
-Inside the 1st chapel, at the right side, there’s a Roman tomb of stone from the twelfth century.
-Initially credited to St Longinus, actually it’s believed to be a tomb of a Premyslid dynasty member.
-The first Roman crypt was constructed as a church for burying the 1st Bohemian king, Vratislaus the second, who was its’ founder and also the 1st to be laid to rest there in 1092.
+Inside the 1st chapel, there’s a Roman tomb of stone from the twelfth century on the right side.
+It was initially credited to St Longinus; actually, it’s believed to be a tomb of a Premyslid dynasty member.
+The first Roman crypt was constructed as a church for burying the 1st Bohemian king, Vratislaus the second, its founder and the 1st to be laid to rest there in 1092.
 The crypts of several royal dynasty members are, additionally, found inside the church.
 This church is part of the Roman Catholic Churches.